vklap/go_ddd/README.md

 ## Sample Implementation

-Imagine a simple background job for changing a user's email :email: that consists of:
+Imagine a simple background job for changing a user's email :email: that consists of 2 sub flows:

-1. The main flow: modify the user's email, and persist it in the database.
+1. Main Flow: changing and persisting the new email, that triggers
-2. A side effect flow: send the user a notification email about the above modification.
+2. A Sub Flow: request to send an email notification to the relevant user

+The separation of the main and sub flow provide loose coupling that allows the main flow to focus on its responsibility, and not be cluttered with code related to what is called side effects.
+This comes especially handy, as side effects tend to pile up - which when handled within the main flow, would make the main flow's code much harder to follow and maintain.
+Moreover, managing these side effects within sub flows, are a perfect fit for Event-Driven architecture - as each such flow will trigger another event that should be handled by another module/microservice.

 Applying DDD in the code consists of the following steps:
 - **Step 1**: `Domain Modeling` of the `Commands`, `Events`, and `Entities`